The legacy of Sikhs in Canada is nothing short of remarkable; a testament to the resilience of the early pioneers who overcame formidable obstacles

 Sunday 21st December 2014

 Harminder (Harry) Mann is an independent researcher who is dedicated to linguistic and cultural heritage.
-He has a passion for the complete education process of the sikhs and focuses heavily on history from the post-guru period to the annexation of Punjab.
+He has a passion for the complete education process of the Sikhs and focuses heavily on history from the post-guru period to the annexation of Punjab.
 He devotes his free time to scriptural analysis.

 Gurmit Singh's passion revolves around acquiring, documenting & exhibiting Sikh Artifacts.
 Being a magpie type Sikh collector, Gurmit will literally acquire anything Sikh related but his particular areas of interest lie in 19th Century Paintings, 1st.
 Edition books & Sikh Regiment Medals.
 In his off hours he claims to be a 1980's trivia Grand Master - TV, Music, News & Fashion.

-Amanpreet (Aman) Mangat is Brampton raised Toronto based, and interested in creating dialogue and curating ideas around identity, immigration, and representation.
+Amanpreet (Aman) Mangat is Brampton raised Toronto based, and interested in creating dialogue and curating ideas around identity, and immigration.
 This framework is explored through a strong focus on conversation and art, and whilst living the part of a budding art collector, a husband & a newly minted father, a Sikh, and a prospective future kabbadi player.